menix1337/WindowsGSM.TheIsleLegacy/README.md

 🧩WindowsGSM plugin that provides TheIsle Legacy Dedicated server support!

-- A modified version of [@dkdue](https://www.github.com/dkdue)'s [Evrima](https://github.com/dkdue/WindowsGSM.TheIsle) version to benefit the good old Legacy Version, with some additions.
+- Version to benefit the good old Legacy Version, with some additions.

 # This version adds in support for: